heptarch/heptarch.github.io/drafts/demon.md

  kingship, and restored him.

 "As for Ashmedai, accounts differ.
-The <i>Midrash HaGadol</i> tells us that his spirit fless into the air on Solomon's return.
+The <i>Midrash HaGadol</i> tells us that his spirit flees into the air on Solomon's return.
 But in Islamic tradition, he was trapped in a chamber of rocks, encircled with iron shackles and thrown in the sea."
 He removes his spectacles and collapses melodramatically behind the chair.